 You need to be nice to those people when you call or you're trying to coordinate something with the program since they have the ear of the program directors and the higher up's.
 Russell adds that we tend to focus a lot on research, volunteer work and stuff, but all that is part of the baseline.
 You have to be good at all those other intangible things on top of those.
 These are the awesome people that can make your like a lot easier.

-Additionally, Russell recommends doing international volunteer work if you have the resources because it's very helpful as well as research in plastic surgery being at the forefront of tissue engineering so there are always labs looking for residents and medical students to do stuff.
-There's a lot of data mining right now which can be a little dry but you can eventually find your way into something more interesting and surgical.
+Additionally, Russell recommends doing international volunteer work if you have the resources.
+It's very helpful as well as research in plastic surgery being at the forefront of tissue engineering.
+So there are always labs looking for residents and medical students to do stuff.
+There's a lot of data mining right now, which can be a little dry, but you can eventually find your way into something more interesting and surgical.
 And remember, this boring data stuff that nobody else wants to do it, could be your foot in the door.

 [32:40] DO's, Subspecialties, and Working with Primary Care and Other Specialists

-Whether there were negative biases towards DO in the field, Russell would describe it as rapidly diminishing if there was any.
+If there were negative biases towards DO in the field, Russell would describe it as rapidly diminishing.
 One of the strongest sub-I's they had in the program who ultimately did not match into their program, ended up as a major ambassador to this side of things.
 Nevertheless, he sees it's diminishing.

 So he thinks it never should be a factor in the first place.
 What he also notices among DO's is they had to work twice to prove these MD's wrong and to dispel whatever biases they have towards DO's and it's unfortunate they have to do this but this tends to be the case.

-In terms of working with primary care providers sending patients to him, what Russell wishes them to know is about general health maintenance stuff.
+In terms of working with primary care providers sending patients to him, what Russell wishes they knew is general health maintenance stuff.
 Before most plastic surgical operations, smoking cessation (and all nicotine products) is huge more so than probably any other type of surgery because we rely so heavily on blood supply.

 [43:25] What He Wished He Knew and The Things He Likes Most and Least

-What Russell likes the most being a plastic surgeon is being able to help patients in mostly happy stuff and not a lot of giving depressing and bad news.
+What Russell likes the most being a plastic surgeon is being able to help patients in mostly happy stuff.
+There's not a lot of giving depressing and bad news.

 Russell feels extremely very lucky to be able to do what he gets to do.
-Although there are patients that when you think about them can give you a lump in the throat but he has more of a handful of patients that make it all worthwhile.
-On the flip side, what he likes the least is the idea of people exploiting patients and securities for personal gain and with zero concern for the patient's well-being.
+Although there are patients, when you think about them, can give you a lump in the throat; but he has more of a handful of patients that make it all worthwhile.
+On the flip side, what he likes the least is the idea of people exploiting patients and securities for personal gain with zero concern for the patient's well-being.

-Russell says this is very upsetting because it's going on in a deep level and they're usually a very good salesman and not shy about posting things on social media and would make claims as board-certified plastic surgeons when they shouldn't be because the Code of Ethics prevents them from making certain claims.
+Russell says this is very upsetting because it's going on in a deep level and they're usually a very good salesman and not shy about posting things on social media.
+They would make claims as board-certified plastic surgeons when they shouldn't be; because the Code of Ethics prevents them from making certain claims.
 But people with less ethics are taking advantage of patients.